eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   Instructions on how to tune your application to be able to record and replay your DDS messages using ROS 2 rosbag2 package.

++ :ref:`use-case-request-reply`.
+  Although *Fast DDS* provides a *Publisher-Subscriber* communication protocol, it offers a mechanism to use *Request-Reply* communications.
+  This use case explains how to use the APIs to communicate two application using *Request-Reply*.

 .. toctree::
     :maxdepth: 2